805 Columbus Avenue

-Reza Mirzazade Farkhani is a PhD student in the Information Assurance program at Northeastern University’s College of Computer and Information Science, advised by Professor Engin Kirda.
+Reza Mirzazade Farkhani is a PhD student in the Information Assurance program at Northeastern University’s College of Computer and Information Science, advised by Professor Long Lu.
 A native of Mashhad, Iran, Reza earned his bachelor’s degree from Sadjad University of Technology, and his master’s degree from Azad University.

-Reza’s research area includes security, and he is a member of the Secure Systems Laboratory (SecLab) in 208 West Village H. He is currently working on information security projects with the International Secure Systems Lab (iSec lab).
+Reza’s research area includes system security, and he is a member of the RiS3 Lab (Research in Software and Systems Security).
+He is currently working on memory safety problems in C/C++.

 - MS, Azad University – Iran